sealeelike/XIPUAI-to-openAI-compatible-API/README.md

 ### Prerequisites

-- An XJTLU student or faculty account.
+- An XJTLU student or staff account.
 - See [libraries](libraries) for a list of dependencies.
 - Developed on Windows 11.
 - The `auth` module requires the Google Chrome browser to be installed.